 Higher Education: Doctor of Philosophy (Ph.D.)

-The doctoral program in higher education is designed for current higher education administrators who desire to gain greater knowledge in the area.
+The Doctor of Philosophy in Higher Education is designed for current higher education administrators who desire to gain greater knowledge in the area.
 The program operates on the practitioner/scholar theory, focusing on administrators who desire greater responsibility and opportunities within higher education.
 While the program's focus is not creating faculty for higher education programs, a few students have successfully followed this path through our program.

 - Hold a completed masters degree

 - An undergraduate grade point average of at least 3.0 on the course work attempted and a 3.25 graduate grade point average

 - Three years full-time experience working in higher education after obtaining the master’s degree

 - Complete a Graduate School application online which includes official transcripts, and GRE scores (less than five years old with verbal, quantitative, and writing component sub-scores)